Reading and Language Arts:

 Ask your child, "What is the illustrator's job?"
 Then have them point to an illustration.

 10/30- Halloween (More Information will be sent home about how we will celebrate this year).

 General Information- REMINDERS

--SNACKS- Please remember to send a snack for your child every day.
-Reminder no nuts or snacks that need a spoon.
+-SNACKS- Please remember to send two snacks for your child every day.
+Reminder no snacks that need a spoon.

 -LUNCH MENU- Please be advised this can be viewed online through the district website.